martikaine/lut-frontend/learning_diary.md

 # Learning diary

+Following along the chapters of the [Responsive Portfolio Website](https://www.youtube.com/watch?v=gYzHS-n2gqU&list=PLillGF-RfqbYoGoCjKoMOkVznV6aSXKzU&index=1) project.

 ## Chapter 1

-- Mostly things I'm already familiar with: git, vs code setup, Prettier
+- Mostly things I'm already familiar with: git, VS Code setup, Prettier
 - Haven't used SCSS before, so that was new.
 I had to install it globally to get the scripts working, while the tutorial installs it locally.
 Could be a Windows vs. Mac thing.

 ## Chapter 2